Complete Guide To Renting in Portugal and Tenants’ Rights

 Agency and administration fees

 You’ll be responsible for the agency fees if you use an agency to find your rental.
-These fees are separate from administration fees, which are not typically covered by the tenant unless you hire the agency for additional services.
+These fees are separate from administration fees, which the tenant does not typically cover unless you hire the agency for additional services.
 When using an agency, ensure you understand all costs involved.

 Utility costs and vacation rentals